ReAct Prompting — Build a Reasoning + Action Agent

 Parsing the Agent's Output

-I've found this regex-based approach handles about 95% of model outputs cleanly.
+This regex-based approach handles about 95% of model outputs cleanly.
 The remaining 5% — extra whitespace, commentary after the Action Input — is where production agents add retry logic.
-For learning, this parser is solid.

 Building the ReAct Loop